tableau/mobile-app-bootstrap-objc/README.md

 # Project Layout

-The app is meant to be as simple as possible: a UITabBarController with 4 UIViewControllers, each containing a UIWebView.
+The app is meant to be as simple as possible: a UITabBarController with 4 UIViewControllers, each containing a WKWebView.
 The UIViewControllers are separated into their own classes in this sample.
 The Home WebView opens a local web page bundled in the app, while the other 3 WebViews open visualizations hosted on Tableau Public.

 Tableau Connected Clients are used, with a modified version of the Connected Clients library.
 Once this sample app is farther along (see Limitations, below), the modifications to the Connected Clients library will be submitted to its repo.